ellis/roboliq/roboliq/tutorials/Commands.md

 * `object2: Plate` -- Plate identifier 2
 * `[site1]: Site` -- Location identifier for the centrifugation site of object1
 * `[site2]: Site` -- Location identifier for the centrifugation site of object2
-* `[destinationAfter1]: Site` -- Location identifier for where object1 should be placed after centrifugation
+* `[destinationAfter1]: SiteOrStay` -- Location identifier for where object1 should be placed after centrifugation
-* `[destinationAfter2]: Site` -- Location identifier for where object2 should be placed after centrifugation
+* `[destinationAfter2]: SiteOrStay` -- Location identifier for where object2 should be placed after centrifugation

 ### centrifuge.insertPlates2